Geometry of $1$-codimensional measures in Heisenberg groups: Taylor expansion of area on quadratic Lg -cones

 We are left to prove that $\int_{\mathbb{S}(\mathfrak{n})}\int_{-\frac{\pi}{2}}^{\frac{\pi}{2}}\frac{\mathfrak{d}(\vartheta)}{A^{\frac{2n+1}{4}}}d\vartheta d\sigma$ is a constant depending only on $n$.
 This is done by explicit computation:

 where we used Lemma \ref{conto2} in the first equality and Lemma \ref{conto1} in the second . \end{proof}

 \begin{osservazione} The constant $\mathfrak{c}_n$ is the same constant appearing in Propositions \ref{rapperhor} and \ref{MANCA}.
-Although we could deduce from Proposition \ref{rapperhor} that the leading term in the expansion \eqref{N:5} is constant and its value, we nevertheless decided to carry out the explicit computation (the last line in the proof of Proposition \ref{TEXP}) of the coefficient $\mathfrak{c}(\mathcal{X})$. \end{osservazione}
+Although we could deduce from Proposition \ref{rapperhor} that the leading term in the expansion \eqref{N:5} is constant and its value, we nevertheless decided to carry out the explicit computation of the coefficient $\mathfrak{c}(\mathcal{X})$ in the proof of Proposition \ref{TEXP}. \end{osservazione}